Wolf3s/xbmc4xbox-python/python/Doc/library/os.rst

    Availability: Unix.

-   .. versionadded:: 2.7
+   .. versionadded:: 3.2

 .. function:: getuid()

    .. index:: single: user; id

-   Return the current process's real user id.
+   Return the current process's user id.

    Availability: Unix.

-.. function:: getenv(varname[, value])
+.. function:: getenv(key, default=None)

-   Return the value of the environment variable *varname* if it exists, or *value* if it doesn't.  *value* defaults to ``None``.
+   Return the value of the environment variable *key* if it exists, or *default* if it doesn't. *key*, *default* and the result are str.

+   On Unix, keys and values are decoded with :func:`sys.getfilesystemencoding` and ``'surrogateescape'`` error handler.
+Use :func:`os.getenvb` if you would like to use a different encoding.

    Availability: most flavors of Unix, Windows.

+.. function:: getenvb(key, default=None)

+   Return the value of the environment variable *key* if it exists, or *default* if it doesn't. *key*, *default* and the result are bytes.

+   Availability: most flavors of Unix.

+   .. versionadded:: 3.2

-.. function:: putenv(varname, value)
+.. function:: putenv(key, value)

    .. index:: single: environment variables; setting

-   Set the environment variable named *varname* to the string *value*.
+   Set the environment variable named *key* to the string *value*.
 Such changes to the environment affect subprocesses started with :func:`os.system`, :func:`popen` or :func:`fork` and :func:`execv`.